Find a Doctor

 Our professional team members are experienced in the fields of mental health, crisis management, education, drug and alcohol, and behavioral health outreach.
 The team’s collective background includes clinical management and education as well as psychiatric nursing, intellectual disability, behavioral health response, and crisis experience, including phone, mobile, walk-in, and residential.

-Mr. Magill is Project Coordinator of the Behavioral Health Emergency Management and the manager for the Crisis Training Institute of Western Psychiatric Institute and Clinic of UPMC.
+Mr. Magill is the Emergency Management Coordinator, Crisis Training Institute Manager, and ASAP Staff Support Team Leader for the Crisis Training Institute of UPMC Western Psychiatric Hospital.
 For more than 20 years, Mr. Magill responded to crisis situations, providing behavioral health support in times of need to individuals in various settings, including health care facilities, businesses, schools, and in the community.

-Mr. Magill manages operations of Western Psychiatric’s Behavioral Health Response Team, which actively responds to adverse events throughout the local area.
+Mr. Magill manages operations of UPMC Western Psychiatric Hospital's Behavioral Health Response Team, which actively responds to adverse events throughout the local area.
 The response team provides crisis stabilization interventions to individuals who are impacted by a critical event.
 Mr. Magill has experience developing and teaching training programs in crisis management, suicide prevention and assessment, emergency preparedness, and behavioral health response to crisis situations.

 Mr. Magill co-authored the “Comprehensive Crisis Management” (CCM) program, is a master trainer for Livingworks in the Applied Suicide Intervention Skills Training (ASIST).
 He is an approved instructor for the International Critical Incident Stress Foundation in “Assisting Individuals in Crisis and the Group Crisis Intervention Training” classes.